-Being stuck at home or always on the go can feel a little stale sometimes, especially if you’re not filling the time with activities that promote your overall well-being.
-Finding those healthy routines is essential to feel balanced — they don’t necessarily have to take up a ton of time or focus but can be as fast or slow-paced as you wish.
-Due to the increase in many people needing a quick way to stay fit and decompress, without taking time to go to the gym, yoga has become incredibly popular over the last decade.
+Wherever you are—whether stuck at home or on the road for work—finding healthy routines that promote your overall well-being is essential to feeling balanced in your daily life.
+These routines don’t necessarily have to take up a ton of time or focus, but having ones you can do anywhere is key to building a consistent practice.
+Due to the increase in many people needing a quick way to stay fit and decompress without taking time to go to the gym, yoga has become an incredibly popular choice over the last decade.

 Yoga itself has been around for centuries.
-Some people believe that it’s been around for as long as the earth’s spun, and while there’s no recorded date determining the first official yoga session, there is a surplus of yoga gurus in today’s world.
+Some people believe that it’s been around for as long as the earth has spun, and while there’s no recorded date determining the first official yoga session, today there is a vast community of practitioners across the entire world.
 It’s a workout that offers so much variety with exercises that you can master from the comfort of your home.
-What makes this form of exercise so great is the materials are lightweight enough for you to take it with you on your travels!
-All that to say, it’s possible to practice yoga anywhere, and you only have to put as much effort into it as you like.
+What makes this form of exercise especially great is that the materials are lightweight enough for you to take with you anywhere!

 An Introduction to Yoga